 Religious studies and enrichment and the preparation for the Sacrament of Confirmation take place during the school year for seventh and eighth graders.
 The two-year program for the reception of the Sacrament includes the continuing Faith Formation studies begun at the elementary level.
 In addition, Confirmation Candidates participate in outreach to the community, participate in a Day of Retreat, and attend the Liturgies of Holy Week.

 The Rite of Christian Initiation of Adults (RCIA)

 RCIA is the process by which the Catholic Community welcomes adults into the Church.
 This process is rooted in the early church and has been restored to us by the Second Vatican Council.
 The process includes at least six months of study on Catholic tradition, practices, scripture, prayer and the sacramental life.
 Those enrolled in the RCIA are welcomed into the church through several special rites which are celebrated at specific Sunday liturgies.
 Catechumens and Candidates complete the process by being baptized (if required) and confirmed and by receiving the Eucharist at the Great Vigil of Easter.
 Parishioners serve as their Catechists and their initial sponsors.
 Liturgical Sponsors rise from within the parish community and join the Catechumens and Candidates on their journey during the season of Lent or sooner.

 Spiritual Growth Committee

-The Spiritual Growth Committee plans and coordinates events that enhance the spiritual gowth of our parish.
-These may be pilgrimages, retreats, devotions, special liturgies or other events developed by our parish or inspired by the spiritual direction of our diocese or the Universal Church.
+The Spiritual Growth Committee plans and coordinates events that enhance the spiritual growth of our parish.
+These may be pilgrimages, retreats, devotions, special liturgies or other events developed by our parish, or inspired by the spiritual direction of our diocese or the Universal Church.
 The Traveling Chalice program, which encourages parishioners to pray for an increase in vocations, is also coordinated through this committee.